Exploratory Machine Learning with Unknown Unknowns: ExML: A New Learning Framework

-\textbf{Training Dataset.} The learner receives a training dataset $\hat{D}_{tr} = \{(\xh_i,\yh_i)\}_{i=1}^m$, where $\xh_i \in \hat{\X} \subseteq \R^d$ is from the \emph{observed} feature space, and $\yh_i \in \Yh$ is from the \emph{incomplete} label space with $N$ known classes.
-We consider the binary case (i.e., $N=2$) for simplicity.
-Note that there exist some training samples that are actually from unknown classes yet wrongly labeled as known classes due to the feature deficiency.
+\paragraph{Training Dataset} The learner receives a training dataset $\hat{D}_{tr} = \{(\xh_i,\yh_i)\}_{i=1}^m$, where the feature $\xh_i \in \hat{\X} \subseteq \R^d$ is from the \emph{observed} feature space and the label $\yh_i \in \Yh$ is from the \emph{incomplete} label space with $N$ known classes.
+Throughout the paper, we focus on the binary case for simplicity.
+We remind that in our concerned unknown unknowns setting there exist training samples that are actually from hidden classes yet wrongly labeled as known classes due to feature deficiency.

-\textbf{Candidate Features and Cost Budget.} Besides the training dataset, the learner can access a set of candidate features $\mathcal{C}=\{c_1, \ldots, c_K\}$, whose values are unknown before acquisition.
-For the example of medical diagnosis (Figure~\ref{fig:example}), a feature refers to signals returned from the CT scan devices, only available after patients have taken the examination.

-A certain cost will be incurred to acquire any candidate feature for any sample.
-The learner aims to identify top $k$ informative features from the pool under the given budget $B$.
-For simplicity, the cost of each acquisition is set as $1$ uniformly and the learner desires to find the best feature, i.e., $k=1$.
+\paragraph{Candidate Features and Cost Budget} Besides the training dataset, the learner can access a set of candidate features $\mathcal{A}=\{a_1, \ldots, a_K\}$, whose values are \emph{unknown} before acquisition.
+Moreover, a certain cost $c_i$ will be incurred to acquire an observation on the candidate feature $a_i$ for any sample.
+The learner aims to identify top $k$ informative features from the pool under the given budget $B > 0$ such that she will then augment the dataset on those top informative features in the testing stage.
+For convenience, we focus on the case that the learner desires to find the best feature, i.e., $k=1$.